apache/spark/docs/concepts.rst

 ==========

-Airflow defines a number of exceptions; most of these are used internally, but a few are relevant to authors of custom operators or python callables called from ``PythonOperator`` tasks.
-Normally any exception raised from an ``execute`` method or python callable will either cause a task instance to fail if it is not configured to retry or has reached its limit on retry attempts, or to be marked as "up for retry".
+Airflow defines a number of exceptions; most of these are used internally, but a few are relevant to authors of custom operators or Python callables called from ``PythonOperator`` tasks.
+Normally any exception raised from an ``execute`` method or Python callable will either cause a task instance to fail if it is not configured to retry or has reached its limit on retry attempts, or to be marked as "up for retry".
 A few exceptions can be used when different behavior is desired: